jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/intro.md

 In this article I want to show an implementation guide for describing the structure, the development process, and the startup of a hexagonal architecture application, using some kind of design techniques, mainly custom diagrams, and illustrating it with the development of an example application using Java 9.

-However, my intention isn’t just to show the source code of an example in a particular programming language, but to show also the dependencies between the components of the architecture (who knows of whom), and how to configure those dependencies to build and run the whole system, since they are important things to know for a programmer who wants to implement a hexagonal application, regardless of the programming language we use.
+However, my intention isn’t just to show the source code of an example in a particular programming language, but to also show the dependencies between the components of the architecture (who knows of whom), and how to configure those dependencies to build and run the whole system, since they are important things to know for a programmer that wants to implement a hexagonal application, regardless of the programming language they use.

 Does this mean that the programming language we use for the implementation doesn’t matter?
 Not at all.
 It is important, in the sense that you will have to manage to implement the concepts and rules of the application architecture, the better your programming language mechanisms allow you.